Algonquin Park Experiences: Our History

 In the evening, fireside wildlife storytelling evenings provide hands-on, engaging interpretation & education about life here in the northwest corner of the Park.
 In 2017 we brought back the Tom Thomson Experience with artist Jill Boschulte, and we partner with a wide variety of local experience providers to provide a rich, local taste of our region.
 Ask about program options for groups that can include magic, music, art, nature connection, yoga, community drumming, shamanic circles, campfire wolf howls and a whole lot more.

 Up North programs are offered year round.
-In winter, snow shoeing, skiing, lake front ice skating and dog sledding combine in the bucket-list worthy Making Tracks: Algonquin Park Winter Experience.
+In winter, snow shoeing, skiing, lake front ice skating and other winter activities combine in the bucket-list worthy Fire & Ice Winter Retreat.